Motorcyclist, 22, killed in Cattaraugus County crash

-A 22-year-old man was killed Sunday morning when his motorcycle crashed into a pickup truck in Cattaraugus County, State Police reported.
+A 21-year-old man was killed Sunday morning when his motorcycle crashed into a pickup truck in Cattaraugus County, State Police reported.

 Troopers responded to the crash at about 10:30 a.m. on Buffalo Road in the Town of Allegany, according to Sgt.
 John Fredrickson of the Olean barracks.